PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ms.workload: identity
 ms.date: 05/15/2019
 ms.author: rolyon
-ms.openlocfilehash: edb20221862e6439b3bc574995f4037cbc95f8f9
+ms.openlocfilehash: ed143f85b4372348baa1d74b4ec7a7447943a74f
-ms.sourcegitcommit: 2e4b99023ecaf2ea3d6d3604da068d04682a8c2d
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 07/09/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67668872"
+ms.locfileid: "74418497"
 ---
-# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Öğretici: RBAC ve Resource Manager şablonu kullanarak Azure kaynaklarına kullanıcı erişimi
+# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Tutorial: Grant a user access to Azure resources using RBAC and Resource Manager template

-[Rol tabanlı erişim denetimi (RBAC)](overview.md) Azure kaynaklarına erişimi yönetme yoludur.
-Bu öğreticide, bir kaynak grubu oluşturun ve oluşturmak ve kaynak grubunda sanal makineleri yönetmek için bir kullanıcı erişimi verin.
-Bu öğreticide, erişim vermek için bir Resource Manager şablonu dağıtma işlemi üzerinde odaklanır.
-Resource Manager şablonları geliştirme hakkında daha fazla bilgi için bkz.
-[Resource Manager belgeleri](/azure/azure-resource-manager/) ve [şablon başvurusu](/azure/templates/microsoft.authorization/allversions
+[Role-based access control (RBAC)](overview.md) is the way that you manage access to Azure resources.
+In this tutorial, you create a resource group and grant a user access to create and manage virtual machines in the resource group.
+This tutorial focuses on the process of deploying a Resource Manager template to grant the access.
+For more information on developing Resource Manager templates, see [Resource Manager documentation](/azure/azure-resource-manager/) and the [template reference](/azure/templates/microsoft.authorization/allversions
 ).

 Bu öğreticide şunların nasıl yapıldığını öğreneceksiniz:

 > [!div class="checklist"]
-> * Bir kaynak grubu kapsamındaki bir kullanıcı için erişim izni ver
+> * Grant access for a user at a resource group scope
 > * Dağıtımı doğrulama
 > * Temizleme